ryohamano/ryohamano.github.io/_pages/en/about_en.md

 ### Recent Research Activities

 ------
-I will give an oral presentation at the 80th Annual Meeting of the Physical Society of Japan (Hiroshima University).
+I gave an oral presentation at the 80th Annual Meeting of the Physical Society of Japan (Hiroshima University).
 Date: 2025/09/18
 Link: [https://www.jps.or.jp/](https://www.jps.or.jp/)